cgregurich/A-Star-Path-Finding-Visualizer/plan.md

 ### **CURRENT TASK**

 ### **WHERE I LEFT OFF**
-doing some bug squishing.
-want to figure out how to animate the algorithm. it's a bit of a doozy.
-I don't think i really understand the problem well enough yet to expect to come up with a good solution. then i'll want to keep working through the todos, try using sets for quick operation, change the event listeners, and so on. no need to recount the entire todo here
+- disabling input as algorithm run sorta implemented. needs to be tested further.
+- i'd prefer to make the isAlgorithmRunning bit of aStarRecursive a little more DRY (repeating isAlgorithmRunning = false twice)

 ### **TODO**
+- line for found path, instead of/as well as colored cells
+- understand how the algorithm animation even works. set timeout, conditionals, aStarAlgorithm vs aStarStep, etc.!!
+- implement a slider. find the upper and lower bound of time for the algorithm (depends on cell size tho) and make a (CLEAN) slider that uses these bounds as a function
 - IDEA: change the event listeners to being on the grid, then deducing which cell was clicked using idk pixels and shit, instead of n^2 application of event listeners. see if this makes fat grids run better??